microsoft/monaco-editor/README.md

 ![image](https://cloud.githubusercontent.com/assets/5047891/15751937/4267b918-28ec-11e6-9fbd-d6cd2973c770.png)

+## Try it out

+See the editor in action [here](https://microsoft.github.io/monaco-editor/index.html).

+Learn how to extend the editor and try out your own customizations in the [playground](https://microsoft.github.io/monaco-editor/playground.html).

+Browse the latest editor API at [`monaco.d.ts`](https://github.com/Microsoft/monaco-editor/blob/master/website/playground/monaco.d.ts.txt).

 ## Issues

 Please mention the version of the editor when creating issues and the browser you're having trouble in.